fhoekstra/dotfiles/README.md

 ## Install

+Make sure you have `git` installled.
-First, install chezmoi, pull and apply the latest version of these dotfiles with a single command:
+Then install chezmoi, pull and apply the latest version of these dotfiles with a single command:
 ```
+GITHUB_USERNAME=fhoekstra
-sh -c "$(curl -fsLS get.chezmoi.io/lb)" -- init --apply $GITHUB_USERNAME
+git --version && sh -c "$(curl -fsLS get.chezmoi.io/lb)" -- init --apply $GITHUB_USERNAME
 ```

 Then, install Nix: